 My Aunt Betty was the most gracious loveliest little lady, I have ever met.
-I always think the best way to describe her was to say she just sparkled!
-The light always reflected off her jewelry and her little eyes always had a special twinkle!
-When I first met her (she really wasn’t related by blood to me), she had an awesome little shop where she rented prom dresses, wedding dresses and all the groomsmen attire.
+I always think the best way to describe her was to say she just sparkled.
+The light always reflected off her jewelry and her little eyes always had a special twinkle.
+When I first met her (she really wasn’t related by blood to me), she had an awesome little shop where she rented prom dresses, wedding dresses, and all the groomsmen attire.
 It was the sweetest little shop that was literally stuffed with the most amazing clothing that would turn anyone into a princess or a prince.
 And she would flitter around and it was obvious that she loved dressing everyone up, she always attended the senior prom and every wedding to take pictures of all her little princess and princes.

 We lost our sweet Aunt Betty just a few months after my Mother passed away but lovely memories of her still live in my heart.
 I was fortunate to have known her and to be one of those people in her life.

-At a recent trip to my uncle’s home, one of my cousins gave me a community cookbook that had several of Aunt Betty’s recipes but this Zucchini Bread was one of my favorites.
+At a recent trip to my uncle’s home, one of my cousins have given me a community cookbook that had several of Aunt Betty’s recipes but this Round Zucchini Bread was one of my favorites.